 Spinning out of Batman, The Penguin is ready to leave Gotham City and his criminal past behind him.
 However, the U.S. Government isn’t and pulls him back in for their own use.

 DC Comics will also release The Penguin #0, which collects the Penguin back-up stories that set up this new series.
 This is perfect for anyone who missed them them when they were originally published in Batman #125-127.
-This will be released on 15th August.
+This will was released on 15th August.

 Birds of Prey #1